unparalleled-js/docs-1/on-prem/agents/profile.md

 ActiveMQ broker cannot be embedded into the agent.
 Using any `vm://` broker connections is not supported.

 ### Azure Service Bus
+Azure Service Bus uses custom JMS provider.
 You will need the following configuration properties when connecting to Azure Service Bus:
 ```YAML
 jms:
   azureServiceBus: